For the Hopewell Fire Department, communicating on its current radio system isn’t without its challenges, said Fire Chief Raymond Crombe.

 Harvey said that in addition to being able to segregate communications, dispatchers will allow agencies to communicate with one another when needed.
 Agencies will be able to communicate using mobile radios in their vehicles and portable, handheld radios, as well as at control points throughout the county.

-Page 2 of 4 - The system will be shared by all agencies, but they will have their own separate talk groups, which is essentially like having their own private frequencies, Harvey said.
+The system will be shared by all agencies, but they will have their own separate talk groups, which is essentially like having their own private frequencies, Harvey said.
 They will also be able to communicate directly with the 9-1-1 Center, and there will be capability for different public safety agencies to directly communicate with one another to better coordinate incident responses.

 The 9-1-1 Center will also be able to broadcast to multiple talk groups to communicate, for example, weather information or details about an evacuation, DeChick said.